learn-co-curriculum/react-hooks-components-basics-lab/README.md

 ## Instructions

-In this lab, we will be rendering a few children components in the top-most
+In this lab, we will be rendering a few children components in our top-most
 component: `App`.
-All of your work will be done in `src/App.js`, the rest of the components/source files shouldn't need any alterations.
+All of our work will be done in `src/App.js`, the rest of the components/source files shouldn't need any alterations.

-Begin with `npm install`ing and examining what we have rendering in the browser so far with `npm start`.
+Begin with `npm install`ing and examining what we have rendering in the browser with `npm start`.
 You should see nothing at all!

 Once we properly render the other three components: `CatComponent`, `FordQuoteComponent`, and `MouseComponent` in `App`, we will have the flag of